Easy recipes from around the World, including Great British classics, dinners and snacks

 With the ever-rising cost of electricity and gas here in the UK, it makes good sense to batch cook.
 Using a slow cooker to cook meals is the cheapest form of indoor cooking.

-You can buy a simple and cheap slow cooker for as little as £19.99 on Amazon or in any electrical store.
-My advice though would be to get one that automatically switches to 'keep warm' once the time is up.
+You can buy a simple and cheap slow cooker for as little as £25 on Amazon or in any electrical store.
+My advice, though, would be to buy one that automatically switches to 'keep warm' once the time is up.

-Also if you can, go for one with a ceramic pot as they are really easy to clean.
+If possible, choose one with a ceramic pot, as they’re super easy to clean.

 I love my slow cooker, fantastic for making dishes like this and chicken casserole.
 Campfire stew is absolutely perfect for making the day before and actually tastes even better!

-Simply reheat in a microwave or on a really low heat on the stovetop until piping hot.
+Just reheat in the microwave or over very low heat on the stovetop until hot and steaming.

 Defrost thoroughly before reheating.